-- i.
-When did information science become more prominent? - ii.
-What are the three classical schools to evolve between the 1950s 1980s? - iii.
-Mention the six ways that information was spelt during the days of old French?
+- 1. When did information science become more prominent? - 2.
+What are the three classical schools that evolved between the 1950s 1980s? - 3.
+Mention the six ways that information was spelt during the days of old French? - 4.
+Who is an information scientist?